Asian-Pan-Genome/APGp1-Y/Assembly and evaluation of 160 APGp1 Y chromosomes/Y chromosome annotations/README.md

 # Y Chromosome Annotation Pipeline

-This repository provides the annotation workflow, scripts, and key resources used for annotating **Y chromosomal subregions**, including satellites, amplicons, palindromes, genes, and repeats, as described in our [xxx](#).
+This repository provides the annotation workflow, scripts, and key resources used for annotating **Y chromosomal subregions**, including satellites, amplicons, palindromes, genes, and repeats.

 ## Overview